Copyright and Your Church

 You need to make sure that you have permission for any images you use online or in your literature.
 You cannot use an image you found on a Google image search and presume it is free from copyright.
 Just like music and film, you need to have the permission of the creator of the image or a licence from them to use the image for your specific use.
 There are various websites which offer stock photos for a fee, such as Getty Images and 123.com.
 There are also a few sites which have a catalogue of free images such as Unsplash.
 Even if the image is free you should check the license conditions before use.

 Alternatively, you can get in touch directly with the owner of the image and ask their permission.
 Remember to credit them as the copyright holder.
-For more information on using photographs the Intellectual Property Office have produced this notice which gives a lot of useful information.
+For more information on using photographs the Intellectual Property Office have produced this guide which gives a lot of useful information.

 This information has been provided by solicitors working for Edward Connor Solicitors.
 It is designed for the purpose of knowledge sharing only and does not constitute legal advice.